UltraStar-Deluxe/USDX/COMPILING.md

 # Compiling
 [Free Pascal](http://freepascal.org/) 3.0.0 or newer is required to compile UltraStar Deluxe.
 If you had some older version of fpc installed before, make sure to remove everything of it correctly before trying to install Free Pascal (otherwise compiling will fail with various weird error messages).
 Also, using the newest version is suggested.
-If you want to help the project by coding patches, we suggest you to use the [Lazarus 1.6](http://www.lazarus-ide.org/) or newer integrated development environment.
 For linking and running the game, the following libraries are also required:
 - SDL2, SDL2_image
 - FFmpeg 4.0-8.0